sneuensc/mapache/README.md

 #------------------------------------------
 # Get an idea of the jobs that will be executed.
 Not mandatory but very useful to spot possible mistakes in the configuration or input files

-snakemake dag --dag | dot -Tpng > dag.png                Visualization of the pipeline in a directed acyclic graph (DAG). snakemake dag --rulegraph | dot -Tpng > rulegraph.svg    Visualization the interplay of the rules. snakemake -n                                             Dry run snakemake -p -n                                          Print out the commands in a dry run
+snakemake dag --dag | dot -Tsvg > dag.svg                Visualization of the pipeline in a directed acyclic graph (DAG). snakemake dag --rulegraph | dot -Tsvg > rulegraph.svg    Visualization the interplay of the rules. snakemake -n                                             Dry run snakemake -p -n                                          Print out the commands in a dry run